rgiorgiotech/TVita-app/README.md

 L'app presenta due schede, TV e Radio.
 La scheda TV contiene tutti i canali DTT nazionali più famosi, nei limiti dello streaming da parte delle emittenti.
 La sezione Radio contiene tutte le stazioni radio nazionali e regionali più diffuse, ed è in costante crescita.
 I flussi sono stati ricavati dalle piattaforme ufficiali delle emittenti, e non viene fatta alcuna ritrasmissione in server terzi.
 Ecco perché alcuni canali minori non sono presenti: se l'emittente non ha uno streaming ufficiale, il canale non sarà mai disponibile in quest'app.

-The app features two tabs, TV and Radio.
-The TV tab includes all the most popular national DTT channels, within the broadcasters' streaming limits.
-The Radio section contains all the most popular national and regional radio stations, and it is constantly growing.
-The streams are sourced from the broadcasters' official websites, and there is no retransmission on third-party servers.
-This is why some minor channels are not available: if the broadcaster does not have an official stream, the channel will never be available in this app.

 ## Download
 | OS      | Min. requirements        |             |
 |---------|--------------------------|-------------|